ComputerScientist-01/ComputerScientist-01/README.md

 ### Hello there 👋
-I'm Jayvardhan, a software developer and a Computer Science Engineering Sophmore.
-I'm currently learning the magical and vast field of Computer Science  and trying to explore the field .
+<h3>I'm Jayvardhan, a software developer and a Computer Science Engineering Sophmore.
+I'm currently learning the magical and vast field of Computer Science  and trying to explore the field .</h3>
 <p align="center"><img src="https://komarev.com/ghpvc/?username=ComputerScientist-01&color=green&label=Hello!!+You+are+visitor"/>

 ## Check out my latest Python project